ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     </div>
 </div>
 <p align="center" style="font-size:0.9rem;">
-    Figure 6: Demos for Scenario 1 with 15 moving obstacles.
+    Figure 6: Demos for the scenario with 15 moving obstacles.
 Both robot and obstacles move at a speed of 4m/s.
 </p>

 ## Real Experiment in the Dynamic Environments
 - Robot: [ROSMASTER X3](https://category.yahboom.net/collections/ros-robotics/products/rosmaster-x3) equipped with 1) a RPLIDAR S2L lidar with a range of 8 m for obstacle detection, 2) MD520 motor with encoder for detection of rotation angle and linear displacement, and 3) MPU9250 IMU for detection of speed, acceleration, and orientation.
 - Localization: An Extended Kalman Filter is used to fuse data from the IMU and motor encoder for localization.
-- Scenario: 7m × 7m lab space with both static and three moving humans.
+- Scenario: 7m × 7m lab space with a static layout and three humans.

 <div class="row">
      <div class="col-sm mt-3 mt-md-0">